dirkhe/ioBroker.webcal/README.md

 	- refresh token = which you get from above
 	- client ID = your clientID

+**Download iCal**
+  you can download an ical calendar for calendar, which not support dav.
+But this is than readonly, means no Calendar items could be added

 ### Datapoints
 **add new Event**